endlesspint8/endlesspint8.github.io/testing/2016-11-04-whole-foods-trader-joes-beer.md

 Stopping over can also serve as a light and warmth oasis between your office and home or sightseeing and the hotel.
 With a solid pint in hand you can dim the light from your mobile or laptop.
 No need to fight so resolutely, comfortable in the knowledge of being home and snug.

-Setting aside your local bodega, which I absolutely suggest you support first, second, and last, I went about identifying where to go should you only have two options, Whole Foods and Trader Joe's.
-Now no matter where you find yourself in the city you can choose the store closest to you based on the map provided.
+Setting aside your local bodega, which I absolutely suggest you support first, second, and last, I went about identifying where to go should you only have two options, Whole Foods Market (WF) and Trader Joe's (TJ).
+No matter where you find yourself in the city you can choose the store closest to you based on the map(s) provided.

 In keeping with the holiday spirit and, coincidentally, the branding colors themselves, I've colored the store dots and respective Voronoi (https://en.wikipedia.org/wiki/Voronoi_diagram) sections either red or green.
-My apologies to the color blind audience out there but I have not forgotten about you.
-The following color blind friendly (http://mkweb.bcgsc.ca/colorblind/) link displays the same data.
+My apologies to the color blind audience out there but I have not forgotten about you and provided a more color blind friendly (http://mkweb.bcgsc.ca/colorblind/) version in a section below.

 ## Manhattan Keeps on Makin' It